National Register Listings in

 Today, Montgomery County continues to thrive as the capital of Alabama and a center for government, industry, and culture.
 The county is home to numerous historical landmarks, such as Old Alabama Town and the Civil Rights Memorial, which commemorate the area's rich history.
 With a diverse population and a growing economy, Montgomery County looks to the future while acknowledging its past and the important role it played in shaping the nation.

-This timeline provides a concise overview of the key events in the history of Montgomery County, Alabama.
+This timeline provides a condensed summary of the historical journey of Montgomery County, Alabama.

 • 1816: Montgomery County is established and named after Lemuel P. Montgomery, an early settler in the area.